owlbarn/tutorial/book/nlp/README.md

   model
 ```

 After the model is build, illustrate how to find k similar documents.
 The following exmaple uses consine similarity, then convert a document into vector using previously trained TFIDF model.
+Note do NOT teach how to index and how the similarity is calculted here, teach in Indexing and Searching section.

 ```ocaml
 let query model doc k =